|21 January 2018.|

 By the time everyone compromises on a response, the needs often shift--sometimes subtly, sometimes dramatically.
 This film depicts this very well.

 And even though people can be angry, sad, and tense with each other, they can also have moments of tenderness.
-And sometimes there is bit of grace.
-The film also depicts these more affirming moments, too.
+Some scenes are laugh-out-loud funny.
+And sometimes individual family members experience a bit of grace.
+When I decided to take a break from the film, I wasn't expecting to see these more affirming moments.
+But they often exist for families going through similar challenges.

-And maybe others will find a way to watch in one setting this entire poignant 101 minutes of the film.
+And maybe others reading this review can now take courage and watch in one setting this entire poignant film.

 Films about Alzheimer's Disease